 There is no evidence that banning cell phone use while driving is effective, according to a recent report by the Governor’s Highway Safety Association.
 The report also reveals that hands-free phones are no less dangerous.

 However, it is still recommended that states enact these bans.
 As of now, 34 states have banned texting while driving and 9 states have banned all drivers from using handheld phones while driving.

-As distracted driving has become an epidemic on U.S. roadways, cell phones are to blame for the majority of distractions.
+As distracted driving accidents have become an epidemic on U.S. roadways, cell phones are to blame for the majority of distractions.
 In fact, two-thirds of drivers have reported using a cellphone while driving.
-However, distractions can range from eating to applying makeup – cell phones are just the biggest issue amongst all distracting activities.
+However, distractions can range from eating to applying makeup – cell phones are just the biggest issue among all distracting activities.

 What is distracted driving?

 Distracted driving is when the driver of a vehicle is engaging in behavior that takes attention away from the road.
 Using a GPS, reading directions, talking to passengers and changing the music are other forms of distracting driving behavior.

 There statistics out there that prove texting while driving makes a driver 23 percent times more likely to cause an accident – drunk drivers are 7 times more likely.